Speedify Free VPN Review (Updated 2022)

-Conversely, to boost up speeds and reduce latency, Speedify developed its own protocol by the name of “Channel bonding”.
-Like the name suggests, this technology works by combining all network connections such as Wi-Fi, cellular, Ethernet, etc. simultaneously to offer a seamless and refined network connection.
+Conversely, to boost speeds and reduce latency, Speedify developed its own protocol by the name of “Channel bonding.”
+As the name suggests, this technology works by combining all network connections such as Wi-Fi, cellular, Ethernet, etc., simultaneously to offer a seamless and refined network connection.

-Another thing that I really found helpful about Channel bonding is the ability to stay connected even when one of the connection sources becomes unavailable.
-This feature is truly handy and it saved my download progress at least twice during my testing.
+Another thing that I really found helpful about Channel bonding is staying connected even when one of the connection sources becomes unavailable.
+This feature is convenient, and it saved my download progress at least twice during my testing.

 Speedify Kill Switch

 Kill Switch is another super handy feature that comes standard with Speedify.
 The Kill Switch feature basically disconnects your internet connection until your VPN connection restores.
 This prevents your information from leaking accidentally if your VPN connection fails.
 You can toggle on or off the Kill Switch from within the app.